 Step 1: Whitelist your static IP address

-Using WAF custom rules you're able to create an "Allow" rule for your IP address.
+Navigating to Sites > Website Domain > Firewall presents the Allowed IPs section where you're able to create an "Allow" rule for your IP address.
 This means that all traffic coming from this IP address will be whitelisted and will not be sanctioned by WAF for any type of request.

 Step 2: Enable automatic logged-in admin users whitelist rule